Panik homers as Giants beat Lackey, Cubs 6-4

 With one out and runners on first and second, Hunter Strickland got Willson Contreras to bounce into an inning-ending double play.
 Mark Melancon then worked the ninth for his ninth save in 11 chances.

-Baez had three hits for the Cubs, who were coming off a 13-6 victory against Milwaukee on Sunday.
+Baez finished with three hits for Chicago, which was coming off a 13-6 victory against Milwaukee on Sunday.
 He singled with two out in the ninth before rookie Ian Happ struck out swinging to end the game.

+"I have nothing to complain about," Cubs manager Joe Maddon said.
+"I shall sleep well.
+That's the game we're looking for right there."

 John Lackey (4-4) pitched five shaky innings in his first loss in a month, allowing five runs and seven hits.
 The right-hander was 3-0 with a 3.86 ERA over his previous four starts.